bit-tasks/dependency-update/README.md

           branch: 'main'
 ```

-**Pre-requisite:** Need to allow GitHub Actions to Create Pull Requests.
+**Note:** Need to grant permission for the GitHub Action to Create Pull Requests.
-To do that in Your GitHub Organization Settings do the following configuration.
+To do that view in your GitHub Organization and grant permission.
+You may also need to allow at Repository level as well, if its already disabled.

 ```
 Settings -> Actions -> General -> Workflow permissions -> Allow GitHub Actions to create and approve pull requests